×

 What do people find most challenging about the culture in Germany?

-"Rigid social fences, lack of ambition among working class, rigid respect of rules that drives to lack of proactivity and creative thinking," explained one expat living in Hamburg, Germany.
+"Rigid social fences, lack of ambition among working class, rigid respect of rules that drives to lack of proactivity and creative thinking," remarked one member in Hamburg.

 "Expats in Germany often find it difficult to adjust to the reserved demeanor of the culture, as well as the punctuality and formality surrounding day-to-day interactions.
 Furthermore, the strong cultural focus on rules and regulations can make it hard for expats to feel comfortable with the process of acclimating.
 Additionally, the linguistic barrier that often exists when communicating with locals can be quite challenging for expats who do not speak the language.
 Finally, the lack of small talk, which is seen as a socially appropriate way to make conversation in other countries, can present unexpected hurdles for expats," said one person in Germany.